 Upon successful completion of this course, the student will be able to:

-Explain the importance of confidentiality when performing medical billing.
+Explain why it is important to maintain confidentiality when performing medical billing.

-Navigate the Medical Services Plan website to locate information on eligibility, services covered, services not covered, fee codes and diagnostic codes.
+Locate information on eligibility, services covered, services not covered, fee codes, and diagnostic codes by navigating the Medical Services Plan website.

 Apply problem solving skills to find and edit medical billing errors.